adanque/RentalPricePrediction/README.md

 Plot of the KMeans clusters of the Highest Yelp Rated Businesses

 ![A remote image](https://github.com/adanque/RentalPricePrediction/blob/main/results/NYC_Map_Highest_Priced_Yelp_Businesses_KMeans_Cluster_Centers.png?raw=true)
-Map of the centers of each of the KMeans clusters of the Yelp Rated Highest Priced Businesses
+Map of the centers of each of the KMeans clusters of the Yelp Rated Highest Priced Businesses <a href="https://adanque.github.io/ProjectResults/PredictionApartmentRentalPrices/NYC_Top_Cluster_Centers.html">Clicke Here for an interactive map</a>

 ![A remote image](https://github.com/adanque/RentalPricePrediction/blob/main/results/NYC_Map_Highest_Rated_Yelp_Businesses_KMeans_Cluster_Centers.png?raw=true)
 Map of the centers of each of the KMeans clusters of the Highest Yelp Rated Businesses